 Methodology

-The Master of Science in International Business combines different teaching methodologies in all its component courses:
+The Master of Science in International Business is an on-campus program that combines diverse teaching methodologies to offer a hands-on learning experience:

 Assessment